sabarinathan1611/quick-share-everything/README.md

 ## 📜 License

 This project is open source and available under standard terms of use.
-See our Terms page for details.
+See our Terms of Service page for details.

 ---